Fourth-wave feminism: Criticism

 Women and their gendered issues are not uniform and many variations in issues are a result of related issues such as race, sexuality and class and Munro also provides the critique that mainstream feminism is focused on the struggle of middle-class white women.
 Social campaigns that cast celebrities as the face of the movement, such as the Me Too movement, have been criticized, because celebrities often represent the privileged sectors of society, which in turn negate the efforts to expand upon the intersectionality of feminism.

 The wave narrative itself is criticized due to perceptions that it is only inclusive of western feminist movements and that the fourth wave itself takes place in the global north, often neglecting the struggle of women in other regions.
 Critics also argue that using waves to define periods of feminism is no longer useful.
 They believe there is no need for it anymore and that it can get confusing.
 The wave narrative is also contested due to the overlapping nature of the waves of feminism and the lack of concrete definitions due to disagreements between scholars and activists as to what the waves respectively encompass.

 Other critiques of fourth-wave feminism include its lack of clear evidence in most cases of social media use.
-Along with this, some argue that though all issues should be dealt with, smaller issues must not be inflated to a higher level by the feminist movement.
+Along with this, some argue that, though all issues should be addressed, smaller issues should not be inflated by the feminist movement.
 One example of this is Matt Damon's response to the Harvey Weinstein case, "I do believe that there is a spectrum of behaviour, right? [...]
 There's a difference between, you know, patting someone on the butt and rape or child molestation, right?"
 Social media also can be seen as ineffective as it brings down "bogeyman" individuals rather than, "invent[ing] a different language or logic that can excise or alter the structures of oppression" as Sarah K. Burgess describes.